A Theory of Hypoellipticity and Unique Ergodicity for Semilinear Stochastic PDEs: Examples

+\begin{remark} The final times $1$ and $2$ appearing in the statement are somewhat arbitrary since it suffices to rescale the equation in time, which does not change any of our assumptions.
+We chose to keep them in this way in order to avoid awkward notations in the proof. \end{remark}

-In both of our examples, the H\"ormander-type assumption, Assumption~\ref{ass:Hormander} will be verified by using constant vector fields only.
-Before we turn to the examples themselves, we therefore present the following useful little lemma that will be used throughout this section:
+In this result, the H\"ormander-type assumption, Assumption~\ref{ass:Hormander} is verified by using constant vector fields only.
+Before we turn to the proof of Theorem~\ref{theo:general}, we therefore present the following useful little lemma:

 \begin{lemma} Let $\CH$ be a separable Hilbert space and $\{g_i\}_{i=1}^\infty \subset \CH$ a collection of elements such that its span is dense in $\CH$.
 Define a family of symmetric bilinear forms $\CQ_n$ on $\CH$ by $\scal{h, \CQ_n h} = \sum_{i=1}^n \scal{g_i,h}^2$.
 Let $\Pi\colon \CH \to \CH$ be any orthogonal projection on a finite-dimensional subspace of $\CH$.
 Then, there exists $N>0$ and, for every $\alpha>0$ there exists $c_\alpha > 0$ such that $\scal{h, \CQ_n h} \ge c_\alpha \|\Pi h\|^2$ for every $h \in \CH$ with $\|\Pi h\| \ge \alpha \|h\|$ and every $n\ge N$. \end{lemma}